17Xihe/PixelCharacterEngine-Moe/style/face_style.md

-# Chibi Face Style
+# Face Style

+Create a cute pixel game face.

-The face should be cute and highly simplified.
+The face should preserve the person's identity.

 Features:

-- round chibi face
-- soft cheeks
+- soft pixel face
+- natural eye proportion
 - simplified nose
-- small cute mouth
+- small mouth
-- expressive pixel eyes
+- gentle facial expression

 Eyes:

 Keep original eye personality.

-However:

-slightly enlarge and stylize eyes for chibi appearance.

-Do not create:
+Do NOT make extremely large anime eyes.

+The eyes should be:

-- realistic face
+- recognizable
-- adult facial proportions
+- expressive
-- normal human pixel portrait
+- pixel styled

-The face should feel like:
+The character should look like:

-a cute game character version of the person.ce
+a pixel version of the same person.